hybridsjs/hybrids/docs/component-model/templates.md

       ...
     </form>
   `,
-};
+});
 ```

-The first argument of the callback function is the custom element instance (event target element is available at `event.target`).
-Access to the element in the render function is not required, so callback can be defined as a pure function.
+The first argument of the callback function is the custom element instance (the event target element is available at `event.target`).
+Access to the element in the render function is not required, so the callback can be defined as a pure function.

 ### Options

-You can pass custom `options` to `addEventListener` API by defining the `options` property of the function.
+You can pass custom `options` to the `addEventListener` API by defining the `options` property of the function.

 It can be a boolean value (it defaults to `false`):